Point 1: We're a team, and teammates look out for each other.

 “In case any man in any game gets hurt by a hit on the head so that he does not realize what he is doing, his teammate should at once insist that time be called and that a doctor come onto the field to see what is the trouble.”

 This speech from a person of authority to their team instructing them to report concussion signs in teammates has been lost to history.
 Without this instruction, many players still think they are being a good teammate by covering for a teammate with a concussion.

-There are 44 million youth athletes in America.
-We want as many of them as possible to hear this simple message from a person they respect, whether it is a coach, athletic trainer, doctor, or team captain.
-The ultimate goal is to improve concussion reporting rates and strengthen team bonds.
+We want as many of athletes as possible to hear our modern adaptation of this message, the Team Up Speak Up Speech, from a person they respect.
+Whether it is a coach, athletic trainer, doctor, or team captain, the ultimate goal is to improve concussion reporting rates and strengthen team bonds.
 Whatever role you play, you can help us lead this culture change.
 Team Up, Speak Up.